- CrashPlan for Home

 CrashPlan web app

-The web-based application where you can edit settings or perform web restore (CrashPlan for Home subscribers, CrashPlan PRO subscribers, and Code42 CrashPlan users).
+The web-based application where you can edit settings or perform web restore (CrashPlan for Home subscribers, CrashPlan for Small Business subscribers, and Code42 CrashPlan users).
 CrashPlan for Home subscribers can also extend a subscription or update billing information from the CrashPlan web app.

 Encryption key that is user-created (using the Passphrase or Generate options) and is used instead of the encryption key generated by the CrashPlan app.
 This encryption security option offers the greatest security because the custom key never leaves the source computer.
 It also greatly increases user responsibility; there is no way to recover a backup if the custom key is lost or forgotten.
 CrashPlan Customer Champions have no way to assist with custom key recovery.